securevale/swift-confidential/README.md

       # ... other suspicious file paths
 ```

-> [!WARNING]
+> [!TIP]
-> The algorithm from the above configuration serves as example only, **do not use this particular algorithm in your production code**.
-Instead, compose your own algorithm from the [obfuscation techniques](#obfuscation-techniques) described below and **don't share your algorithm with anyone**.
-Moreover, following the [secure SDLC](https://owasp.org/www-project-integration-standards/writeups/owasp_in_sdlc/) best practices, consider not to commit the production algorithm in your repository, but instead configure your CI/CD pipeline to run a custom script (ideally just before the build step), which will modify the configuration file by replacing the algorithm value with the one retrieved from the secrets vault.
+> If you choose to use your own [obfuscation algorithm](#obfuscation-techniques), following the [secure SDLC](https://owasp.org/www-project-integration-standards/writeups/owasp_in_sdlc/) best practices, consider not to commit the production algorithm in your repository, but instead configure your CI/CD pipeline to run a custom script (ideally just before the build step), which will modify the configuration file by replacing the algorithm value with the one retrieved from the secrets vault.

 Having created the configuration file, you can use the [Confidential build tool plugin](https://github.com/securevale/swift-confidential-plugin) (see [Installation section](#installation) below) to generate Swift code with obfuscated secret literals.